rubenros1795/CrisisBureaucracy/notes/analysis/observation-notes.md

 Brynmor John, Labour MP for Pontypridd, argued in 1973 that:

-	We have seen that in field after field their instinct has been to transfer powers from Parliament to a bureaucracy.
+	We have seen that in field after field their instinct has been to **transfer powers from Parliament to a bureaucracy**.
 This is a further example of that propensity.
 But no matter; we shall take away this sort of arrangement from the bureaucratic organisation and place it in the hands of democratic bodies

 **Roy Hughes (runner up 1975**